 Facebook is a “free” online social network.
 What this means is that while Facebook doesn’t charge you a monthly fee (and most likely never will, contrary to many online rumors), it does take something from you that’s much more valuable: your personal information.

 Facebook sells the personal data it collects from you to its advertisers, so they can better target ads to convince you to buy things.
-The social network collected $27.64 billion in revenue during 2016, up from $7.87 billion in 2013.
+The social network’s parent company, Meta collected nearly $118 billion in revenue during 2021, a 37.18% increase from close to $86 billion in revenue during 2020.

 All of this is based on personal information that the service’s users give up completely voluntarily.